 “Help!
-Iím a Windows print server administrator and I want to copy all of my printers and drivers to a new Windows print server.
+I’m a Windows print server administrator and I want to copy all of my printers and drivers to a new Windows print server.
 What’s the fastest and best way to do this?”

-Did you know you can use Microsoft’s Print Management Console to take a backup of your print server or migrate all of your print queues, drivers, and ports to a new server?
+Did you know that since Windows Server 2008, you can use Microsoft’s Print Management Console to take a backup of your print server or migrate all of your print queues, drivers, and most ports to a new server?

-The only thing this wonderful tool can’t do is migrate 3rd party port monitors (like the PaperCut TCP/IP Port used for Hardware Page Checking).
-Otherwise this is a handy way to save yourself hours when doing a Print Server migration or give yourself a backup plan when making major changes to your print server.
+One “gotcha” to keep in mind is that this tool can only migrate certain types of printer ports like Standard TCP/IP or WSD ports.
+Unfortunately it cannot migrate local ports like nul or the PaperCut TCP/IP Port, so we’ve provided workarounds below.
+All things considered, this is still a handy way to save yourself hours when doing a Print Server migration or give yourself a backup plan when making major changes to your print server.

-- Take that resulting file and copy it to your new print server.
+Take that resulting file from the previous steps and copy it to your new print server.

 - You may want to power off your old print server then give the new one the same IP address and hostname as the old print server so that clients can continue printing.

 - If you’re running PaperCut on your old print server, you’ll want to follow the steps in our Migrating PaperCut to a new server article to get PaperCut moved over to the new system.

 - If you find that this process hangs or crashes, try setting the Print Driver Isolation mode to Shared.
 See: Fixing Print Spooler crashes.

 Let us know!
 We love chatting about what’s going on under the hood.
 Feel free to leave a comment below or visit our Support Portal for further assistance.

 Last updated December 20, 2022